kcelik369/Project3_Team7/README.md

-The project uses ETL workflows to ingest data into the database.
-(10 points)

-The original dataset(s) are transformed prior to storing it in the database.
-The database contains 3817 entries that meets requirement of at least 100 unique records.
-Pandas DataFrame Kerim/Mari

 A database is used to house the data (SQL, MongoDB, SQLite, etc.).
 The database has at least two tables (SQL) or collections (NoSQL).
 Kylie